the-cave/event-id-mapper/README.md

 )

 ```
-It is recommended that you verify the compatibility of your setup with
+It is recommended to verify the compatibility of your setup with
 [the test suite](https://github.com/RailsEventStore/rails_event_store/blob/master/ruby_event_store/lib/ruby_event_store/spec/event_repository_lint.rb)
 provided by Ruby Event Store.
 It is also recommended to see